IBS-International-Business-School/group-research-project-report-the-think-tank/GROUP RESEARCH PROJECT REPORT.md

 4. Omkar Pamidi

 ## Declaration
-[ChatGPT 5.0] was used to [brainstorm themes and structure] for this group research project report on [topic].
+[ChatGPT 5.0] was used to [brainstorm themes and structure] for this group research project report on [Remote Work and Productivity Trends Project].
 Prompt: '...'
 No AI-generated text is included in the final submission.
-Accessed: [Date].
-Available at: https://chat.openai.com/.
+Accessed: [26/11/2025].
+Available at: https://chatgpt.com/share/6938c1e1-dd98-8003-aec7-2f298bbaeafc

 We have retained a complete set of raw data, including questionnaires (papers completed by hand or record downloaded from the online survey platform), recordings, and/or transcripts of interviews, secondary data, etc., as well as data analysis files and documents.